 Such system can be useful for releasing a password to encrypted files to relatives or friends in case of amnesia, for releasing sensitive data about rival party in case of imprisonment or other restraint, for leaving inheritance, for anonymity-preserving key escrow, for locking away data from oneself, for blackmailing, and for many other cases.

 We want to deliver encrypted message at some future moment of time.
 By means of asymmetric encryption one could pass a message so only it's recipient could read it.
 But to achieve time-locking one should postpone the very delivery of the message.
-If sender must send message now and not later, they must refrain to trusting some third party to deliver the message, with nothing but the trust and contract forcing thar third party to do the delivery job.
-There's no easy way to eliminate the trust, but there are solutions for different use-cases.
+If sender must send message now and not later, they must refrain to trusting some third party to deliver the message, with nothing but the trust and contract forcing that third party to do the delivery job.
+There's no easy way to eliminate the trust, but there are solutions for different use cases.

 There are time-locked encryption techniques 1.
 The main idea is to seal original message with resource- and time-consuming encryption, designed to be decrypted not faster than some timeout.
 While being solution to some of the use-cases, this way requires big amount of resources from the recipient and doesn't ensure exact timeout.